Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

 # set parms = "W" to only visualize credible intervals of weights.

 Additionally, similar to standard Bayesian regression models, we can us a 95% credible interval to view the results.
-We want the credible interval corresponding to our beta1 value, as shown below.
-Note the small dots correspond to the median, the large dots are the mean, and the credible interval is displayed by a line.
+We want the credible interval corresponding to our \(\beta_1\) value, as shown below.
+Note the dots are the mean, and the credible interval is displayed by a line.

 fit_bwqs$summary_fit